On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Introduction

 Compared to the minimum distance between two sensors, the $(s,v)-IP$ scheduling requirement not only avoids interference, but also ensures good connectivity and is more reasonable when considering interference.
-Our analysis also generalizes the result of the paper \cite{kranakis_shaikhet} from $a=1$ to all exponents $a>0$ for more realistic expected minimum $a-$total movement on the line and $d-$dimensional $a-$total movement in the higher dimension.
+Our analysis also generalizes the result of the paper \cite{kranakis_shaikhet} from $a=1$ to all exponents $a\ge 1$ and all Poisson processes with arrival rate $\lambda>0$ for more realistic expected minimal $a-$total movement.
 It is worth mentioning that some asymptotic bounds in \cite{kranakis_shaikhet} are one-sided.
 We give full asymptotic results (lower and upper bound, exact asymptotics) which explain the tradeoffs arising among the parameters $s, v, n, a, d.$